jfzhuang/VIM-LPR/README.md

 CUDA_VISIBLE_DEVICES=0 python test.py --backbone "resnet101" --dataset "RP" --weightfile "path to the weight"
 ````

-Testing on the Medialab dataset should follow the above procedure similarly.

 ### Performance on the AOLP dataset
 | Method | AC | LE | RP | FPS |